 Up Next: How to use xAPI to curate content

-Looking forward to our next post on Blended Learning?
-We’ll delve deeper into content curation and discuss methods for helping learners avoid irrelevant content and explain how you can use xAPI to support the curation process.
+In the next post, we’ll delve deeper into content curation and discuss methods for helping learners avoid irrelevant content and explain how you can use xAPI to support the curation process.